fbpx

 Once a week I sign and date photographic works which have been ordered from my online shop.
 Each print is specially custom printed for our customers and then we carefully package and ship them all over the world to their new homes.

-Knowing my work is going into peoples homes – the place where they feel protected and comforted – is a feeling I never take for granted.
+Knowing my work is going into people’s homes – the place where they feel protected and comforted – is a feeling I never take for granted.
 To be included within their home is a very sacred thing.

 Above left: A detail of ‘Sacred Ground’, I find these tones work with so many colours / Above right: Quality checks are vital.
 Each piece must be perfect before it leaves the studio.

-This particular piece is called ‘Sacred Ground’ and it’s about to be delivered to a regional customer out west for their homestead.
+This piece is called ‘Sacred Ground’ and it’s about to be delivered to a regional customer out west for their homestead.

 I love seeing the addresses come through of where the works will be headed and then seeing which prints they have selected.